 I have been let down many times with buying things on the internet and they are not up to the standard I would expect for the price I paid.
 The quality of your game and all the print-outs were exceptional!

 I also loved the involvement of the grandparents and how much the students enjoyed working with each other as well as the elderly on this task.

-If Ingrid's story inspires you, maybe it’s time to start planning your own epic escape party!
-She used the Disappearance of Mr George game kit.
+If Ingrid's story inspires you, maybe it's time to start planning your own epic escape party!
+Grab The Lost Mummy Classroom Kit below to start your design adventure.